About Jobs

 Overview Page

 The The "Overview" page icon is a square divided into several other squares.
-Overview page provides general information about your job.
+Overview page gives general information on your job.

 By default, the page opens when you click a job in the project’s job library.